jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+on larger screens, background could be a plastic sheet of cards

+leroy image on initial load seems to short and then resizes on refresh -- maybe there's too much going on between explicit width height, object fir and lazy load...

 inputs seem to work so far at least on ios...

 test radio, toggle, custom stepper

 input customization in shadow root and passed in as var of course --bar-height bar-background, etc

 tree shake ionic core css and js --

 need to sketch out image layout... it's off but how why without adding code randomonly -- also do i really need slot here?